-As a biodynamic farm, we look at the relationship of soil, plants, and our animals as an interconnected one.
+As a biodynamic farm, we look at the relationship of the soil, plants, and our animals as an interconnected one.
 A quality final product begins with a well-balanced farm.
-In other words, by maintaining healthy and nutrient-rich soil that in turn provides the lush grasses that our cows rely on to produce their protein-rich milk, we can continue to make organic yogurt that makes our customers happy.
+By maintaining healthy and nutrient-rich soil that in turn provides the lush grasses that our cows rely on to produce their protein-rich milk, we can continue to make organic yogurt that makes our customers happy.

 At 15 months of age, our heifers are ready to be bred.
-It takes nine months of pregnancy before the cow gives birth to her first calf or “freshens”.
-The two-year-old cow then joins the rest of the herd for a milking career that for some cows can last well into their teens.
+It takes nine months of pregnancy before the cow gives birth to her first calf or “freshens.”
+The 2-year-old cow then joins the rest of the herd for a milking career that for some cows can last well into their teens.

 From April to November, our cows derive the majority of their diet directly from pasture.
 Our philosophy in raising our cows has always been “natural is better.”
 Instead of using antibiotics and growth hormones, we maintain a healthy herd by using homeopathic remedies and herbal tinctures.
 We also don’t de-horn or dock our cows’ tails.
 The result is a hard-working, healthy, and good-natured group of cows.